rh-ecosystem-edge/recert/docs/design.md

 Every time we encounter a cryptographic object during a scan, we note down where we found it.
-The reason for that is that we later, after regenerating the cryptographic object, have to write it back in where we found it.
+The reason for that is that we later, after regenerating the cryptographic object, have to write it back to where we found it.

 We do that using a rather involved `Location` type which encodes where a cryptographic object was found.